 - Telephone interview

 We are a vibrant law firm with a diverse client base, offering excellent career prospects to ambitious trainees.
 We operate from offices in Bristol, Bath, Swindon, London and Hampshire.
 Current trainees feel that the firm offers plenty of 'scope for career development' and gives them 'excellent levels of responsibility' as well as a 'wide range of work', all of which combine to make them feel that they are in the thick of it.

 Who are you?

 You'll be able to demonstrate commercial awareness, have a passion for a career in law, be enthusiastic, able to think independently and be keen to develop and learn through our Academy.
 If you're a team player who is willing to get stuck in then you'll fit in well at Thrings.
 Ideally you would hold a 2.1 degree, have already completed your LPC/GDL or have a course underway.
-We are open to applicants who have a 2.2 degree if you have paralegal experience.

 What's in it for you?